Fine Art BA (Hons) (with Foundation Year)

 The term-long seminar ‘Aesthetics’ will analyse key aesthetic concepts relating to the making and understanding of art and design.
 The history of aesthetics is bound up with philosophical ideas about the nature and function of art and design, and how the past has influenced current theories of art.
 Given the extensive nature of this subject, the topic aims to act as a catalyst to further study and thought rather than providing a comprehensive history of aesthetics.
 Seminars will focus on the five key aesthetic concepts of beauty, taste, value, interpretation and creativity.
 Through intensive study of these concepts, you will be introduced to a wide range of writers and philosophers of art, design and wider culture, spanning centuries of Western history.

-You produce a 5,000 word research project on a topic of your choice, which will relate to, and inform, your studio practice.
+You produce a 5,000 word research project (special study) on a topic of your choice, which will relate to, and inform, your studio practice.
 You will be guided with a supervisor from Art & Design History and a second supervisor from the studio lecturing team.

 Fine Art has an enviable record for graduate employment.
 Many of our recent graduates have begun careers in lecturing, teaching, art therapy, gallery administration and curating, television, theatre, exhibition work, artist residencies, community and public arts.
 Graduates also go on to run their own successful businesses and studio workshops.

 The degree generates autonomy, creativity and lateral and critical thinking as well as other highly desirable practical and intellectual transferable skills that genuinely prepare you for the world of work.
 The integrated live projects provide valuable experience of working in the professional arena and create professional contacts with potential future employers.

 A significant number of Hope graduates successfully progress to postgraduate courses each year, with recent Fine Art graduates going on to study at the Royal College of Art, Goldsmiths and Chelsea School of Art